 Honor cords are also available for undergraduate students in the Honors Program who complete at least three semesters and nine Honors credit hours in the program and who graduate in good standing.
 Presidential Scholars who meet these requirements and who complete the Presidential Scholars Program also receive a cord.
 Honors students who meet these requirements will be provided with instructions to pick up their cords prior to commencement.

 There is no fee for participating in commencement, however graduates are responsible for purchasing their keepsake cap and gown.
-Illinois State University has partnered with Jostens, Inc .to provide a convenient shopping experience for our graduates and their families.
-Purchase cap and gown for winter commencement through Jostens beginning in late August.
+Illinois State University has partnered with Jostens , Inc. to provide a convenient shopping experience for our graduates and their families.
+Online cap and gown ordering through Jostens for winter commencement is available through November 7.
+After November 7, expedite shipping charges will apply.

 Undergraduate students completing degree requirements during the fall semester participate in the winter ceremony.
 Undergraduate students completing degree requirements during the spring or summer semesters participate in the spring ceremonies.
 The University Registrar located in Moulton 102 must approve any exception to this regulation in writing.